aws/aws-sdk-go-v2/README.md

 # AWS SDK for Go v2

-aws-sdk-go-v2 is the Developer Preview for the v2 of the AWS SDK for the Go programming language.
+aws-sdk-go-v2 is the **Developer Preview** for the v2 of the AWS SDK for the Go programming language.
+It is in **beta** and makes no promises of backwards compatibility.

 Check out the [Issues] and [Projects] for design and updates being made to the SDK.
 The v2 SDK requires a minimum version of Go 1.9.